Purpose

 To learn more about how we apply the i4J Approach to do our work, visit Process.

-i4J’s action-based research engages lived experience experts and diverse stakeholders in the nonprofit, government, and private sectors to reimagine how innovation and technology can deliver a simplified human-centered justice system, and advance fair and equitable change at both service and policy levels.
+i4J’s participatory action research engages lived experience experts and diverse system actors in the nonprofit, government, and private sectors to reimagine how innovation and technology can deliver a simplified human-centered justice system, and advance fair and equitable change at service, system, and policy levels.
+To learn more, visit Process.